l31g/coral/docs/final/markdown.md

 Upon install, tests are performed to ensure the product behaves as expected.

 Regression Tests:
-Our main testing methodology went through the test files, which gave an indication for all the behaviour that was and was not supported.
+Our main testing methodology went through the test files, which gave an indication for all the behavior that was and was not supported.
 We included tests with a multitude of language features, as well as tests which are geared toward a singular purpose.

 We have two stages of tests, one for file compilation, and another for runtime errors.
 These correspond to output files `filename.err` and `filename.out`.